LM-SPT: LM-Aligned Semantic Distillation for Speech Tokenization: Abstract

 \section{Abstract}

 With the rapid progress of speech language models (SLMs), discrete speech tokens have emerged as a core interface between speech and text, enabling unified modeling across modalities.
-Recent speech tokenization approaches aim to isolate semantic information from low-level acoustics to better align with language models.
+Recent speech tokenization approaches aim to isolate semantic information from low-level acoustics to better align with language models (LMs).
 In particular, previous methods use self-supervised learning (SSL) teachers such as HuBERT to extract semantic representations, which are then distilled into a semantic quantizer to suppress acoustic redundancy as well as capture content-related latent structures.
-However, they still produce speech token sequences significantly longer than their textual counterparts, creating challenges for efficient speech-language modeling.
-Reducing the frame rate is a natural solution, but standard techniques—such as rigid average pooling across frames—can distort or dilute the semantic structure required for effective language model (LM) alignment.
-To address this, we propose LM-SPT, a speech tokenization method that introduces a novel semantic distillation.
-Instead of directly matching teacher and student features via pooling, we reconstruct speech solely from semantic tokens and minimize the discrepancy between the encoded representations of the original and reconstructed waveforms, obtained from a frozen automatic speech recognition (ASR) encoder.
-This indirect yet data-driven supervision enables the tokenizer to learn discrete units that are more semantically aligned with language models.
-LM-SPT further incorporates architectural improvements to the encoder and decoder for speech tokenization, and supports multiple frame rates—including 25Hz, 12.5Hz, and 6.25Hz.
-Experimental results show that LM-SPT achieves superior reconstruction fidelity compared to baselines, and that SLMs trained with LM-SPT tokens achieve competitive performances on speech-to-text and consistently outperform baselines on text-to-speech tasks.
+However, these tokenizers often operate at relatively high frame rates, producing token sequences significantly longer than their textual counterparts and hindering seamless integration with pretrained LMs.
+Although recent methods attempt to reduce the token rate by applying uniform average pooling to SSL features, this can over-smooth content-bearing regions and dilute the structural information, thereby potentially limiting the LM alignment.
+To address this, we propose LM-SPT, an LM-aligned speech tokenization method based on semantic speech-resynthesis distillation.
+Instead of directly matching teacher and student features via pooling, LM-SPT resynthesizes speech from semantic tokens only and minimizes the discrepancy between representations extracted from the original and resynthesized waveforms using a frozen, LM-aligned speech encoder.
+This indirect supervision avoids rigid temporal alignment and encourages dedicated semantic units that are more semantically aligned with LMs under reduced frame rates.
+Experimental results show that the proposed LM-SPT consistently outperforms previous semantic-enhanced speech tokenizers when applied to SLMs for the tasks of automatic speech recognition and text-to-speech, even without compromising the speech reconstruction fidelity at the codec level.
+The code release information and audio samples will be provided on the project page: \url{https://ku-agi.github.io/lmspt/}.